Jesus of Nazareth: From the Baptism in the Jordan to the Transfiguration

 In the book's introduction, the pope explicitly states that the treatise is in "no way an exercise of the magisterium," but rather an "expression of his personal search for the face of the Lord."

 The ten chapters cover the bulk of Jesus' public ministry, encompassing subjects and events such as Christ's baptism at the hands of John the Baptist, the Sermon on the Mount, the meaning of the parables, the Calling of the Twelve, the Confession of Peter, and the Transfiguration.

 Two other volumes were published by Benedict on Jesus: they are called Jesus of Nazareth: Holy Week (2011) and Jesus of Nazareth: The Infancy Narratives (2012).

+Ratzinger began writing book in the summer of 2003.
+In the following year the first four chapters were ready.
+After the election to the papal throne he wrote six more, postponing the writing of a possible second volume.
+The book adopts the historical method with the aim of describing the "Jesus of the Gospels as the real Jesus, as the 'historical Jesus' in the true sense of the expression."

 The resurrection

 On pages 273 and 274, Pope Benedict XVI concludes three observation on Jesus's resurrection: